braintree/braintree_android/v5_MIGRATION_GUIDE.md

 `BraintreeClient` and `PayPalClient` no longer require references to Fragment or Activity and do not need to be instantiated in `OnCreate`.

-The PayPal integration now requires the use of Android App links.
+The PayPal integration now requires an Android App link be configured to return to your app from the PayPal flow.

 ```diff
 class MyActivity : FragmentActivity() {